Panasonic captures "Disney's Broadway Hits" at Royal Albert Hall

 A new Disney concert celebrating over two decades of stunning Broadway shows received its European premiere at the Royal Albert Hall in London in October.
 This one-night-only Disney’s Broadway Hits event, featuring music from such award-winning scores as Aida, Beauty and the Beast, Mary Poppins, Tarzan, The Lion King, The Hunchback of Notre Dame and the rest of the Disney Theatrical catalog, marked the first time this show was seen in Europe.

-The two-hour concert of Disney’s Broadway Hits premieres on Sky Arts Network on December 21stand is available to audiences throughout the United Kingdom as well as to worldwide subscribers of Sky Arts.
-Panasonic professional 4K cameras comprised of 13 VariCam LT 4K cinema cameras, two AK-UC3000 4K studio camera systems and five AW-UE70 4K integrated pan/tilt/zoom cameras captured the concert of musical hits that have delighted millions of children, parents and grandparents.
+The two-hour concert of Disney’s Broadway Hits premiered on Sky Arts Network on December 21 and was available to audiences throughout the United Kingdom (as well as to worldwide subscribers of Sky Arts).
+Panasonic professional 4K cameras comprised of 13 VariCam LT 4K cinema cameras, two AK-UC3000 4K studio camera systems and five AW-UE704K integrated pan/tilt/zoom cameras captured the concert of musical hits that have delighted millions of children, parents and grandparents.
 This broadcast version of the live European premiere on the world-famous Royal Albert Hall stage was hosted by West End star John Barrowman.
 The show featured the 75-piece BBC Concert Orchestra alongside a bevy of stars – including eight-time Academy Award-winning composer Alan Menken and members of Aladdin’s West End cast – performing scores from an astonishing number of Disney successes.

 The VariCam LT on a Steadicam on stage to capture musical performances.
 (Courtesy Dean Offord, Panasonic Broadcast Europe)